Mukkam

-Mukkam is a major municipal town in the Kozhikode district, in the state of Kerala, India.
-It is located about 27 km east of Kozhikode city on the banks of Iruvanjippuzha River, one of the major tributaries of the Chaliyar River.
+Mukkam is a municipal town in the Kozhikode district, in the state of Kerala, India.
+It is located about 27 km east of Kozhikode city on the banks of the Iruvanjippuzha River, one of the major tributaries of the Chaliyar River.
 Mukkam is under Kozhikode Taluk, Thiruvambady Assembly Constituency and Wayanad Parliament Constituency.

 Demographics

 Mukkam municipality has a population of 40,670 (2011 census) with a growth rate of 9.41% during 2001-2011.
-The population density of population was 1300.17/km^{2}.
+The population density of was 1300.17/km^{2}.
 The male population was 19,654 and female population was 21,016.

 It is a municipality with an area of 31.28 km2 within the Taluk of Kozhikode.
 It is about 26 km from the Calicut International Airport and 30 km from the Calicut Railway station.
 Mukkam municipality is at 11.3184o N and 75.9586oE.